 If you are visiting, there are plenty of places to stay, from simple campsites to fancy lodges.
 No matter where you stay, you will, for sure, hear the sounds of the bush at night.
 Lions roar while hyenas laugh, which may sound a little scary, but it just reminds you where you are.

 The Serengeti is more than just a park; it's a complete experience.
 If you are into photography, animal watching, or just being outdoors, this place needs to be on your list.
-Seeing these animals in real life is totally different than watching them on TV.
+Seeing these animals in real life is totally different from watching them on TV.
 It makes you appreciate the natural world.

 Cultural and Historical Destinations